chichundri/Notes/InterviewQues.md

     More than one thread tring to access shared resource without synchronization causes race condition

 * Executors - creates pool of threads and manages life cycle of all threads in it.
+* wait until all threads finish their work in java using Executor framework?
+    1. Using join() on threads
+    2. CountDownLatch, consider CyclicBarrier if want to reset the counter.
+    3. iterate through all `Future` objects after submitting to ExecutorService

 8. how to swap two strings without using third variable/temp variable